jan-warchol/cli-tools/lilypond/intro-text.md

     lilypond-sources

-If you have the changed files, look for them in this folder and replace them (we don't recommend working this way; pathes are better).
+If you have the changed files, look for them in this folder and replace them (we don't recommend working this way; patches are better).

 If you have a patch file generated using git (ask the author of the change for a "git-formatted patch"), open terminal, go to the